 As luck had it, the building was under renovation, during my visit.
 Thus, I could not explore the interiors, however, from what I have heard Helsinki Olympic Stadium is just as good from the inside, as from the outside.
 Built in 1938, Helsinki Olympic Stadium is a grand tribute to Paavo Nurmi, the Finnish king of runners.
 Which, is why you will notice a Paavo Nurmi statue at the entrance.
 Don’t forget to get a picture of this iconic statue.

-Helsinki Olympic Stadium is Finland’s Largest Stadium
+Also, Finland’s Largest Stadium

-Paavo Nurmi single-handedly raised Finland’s national pride in the running category, certainly deserves this honour.
-Why do they call him the King of runners?
-Because, Nurmi’s passion, led him to win plenty of Gold and Silver medals for Finland.
+Paavo Nurmi single-handedly raised Finland’s national pride in the running category.
+He is known as the ‘King of Runners,’ because his passion led him to win many Gold and Silver medals for Finland in the running category.
 The prominent standouts were the record-breaking 9 Gold and 3 Silver in the Olympic Games.
-(Followed by 3 Gold 1 Silver in Antwerp, 5 Gold in Paris and 1 Gold 2 silver in Amsterdam)
+(Followed by 3 Gold, 1 Silver in Antwerp, 5 Gold in Paris and 2 Silver in Amsterdam)

-Blockbuster Events at Helsinki Olympic Stadium
+Blockbuster Events Held at Helsinki Olympic Stadium

 My guide in Helsinki shared with me that this Finnish stadium can host up to 40,000 people at one time.
 Massive isn’t it?
 Then again, has to be, after all, renowned international artists such as Michael Jackson, Bon-Jovi, and many others have performed here.
 The journey kicked off in 1983 when this stadium was declared the first official venue for the First World Athletics Championships.
 Followed by World Championships in 2005, European Athletics Championship in 1971, 1994, and in 2012 respectively.